 Households without central air conditioning can save money using an ENERGY STAR certified room air conditioner.
 ENERGY STAR certified room air conditioners use about 10% less energy and, on average, cost less than $70 per year to run.

 Certified room air conditioners with innovative variable speed technology save even more energy and quietly regulate the temperature, providing the innovation and energy savings you're looking for in a state-of-the-art room AC.

 Stay connected!
 ENERGY STAR certified room air conditioners with connected functionality offer additional convenience, comfort and energy savings by allowing you to turn off the unit remotely using your phone or computer, schedule changes to settings based on your needs and receive feedback on how much energy your product is using.

 Be sure to properly size your room AC for comfort and savings.
 An oversized unit will cool the room but only remove some of the humidity, leaving the room with a damp, clammy feeling.
 Learn how to choose the right size from the experts at ENERGY STAR by watching the video below.

-Run your ceiling fan to create a cool breeze.
+- Ceiling fans are great for moving the cool air around the room and creating a nice breeze in the summer.
 If you raise your thermostat by only two degrees and use your ceiling fan, you can lower your air conditioning costs by up to 14%.
 Remember, ceiling fans cool you, not the room.
-So, turn it off when you leave the room.
+So, turn them off when you leave the room.
 Need a new fan?
 ENERGY STAR certified ceiling fans with lights are 60% more efficient than standard fans with lights.